Parv-B/kala/README.md

 - animation?

 3. sound generation
+- built simple audializer in pure data to better understand the generation
 - "prosthetic" for harmonium that records & plays the sequence
 - servos or solenoid?
     solenoid clicking on the harmonium keys could also provide "percussion"? (like guitar)